 - Fast breathing

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Some signs like blue-ish nails or skin suggest low oxygen levels.
+Some signs like blue-ish nails or skin may mean low oxygen levels.

 - Blood tests

-Breathing tests may also be done to see how well your lungs are working.
+Breathing tests may also be done to check how well the lungs work.

+The goal is to raise oxygen levels in the blood.
 Some may need emergency care right away.
-Other may need a change in their care plan.
+Others may need a change in their care plan.

 The main treatment will be oxygen therapy.
-Oxygen may be delivered through a mask or a tube just under the nose.
-It will increase the amount of oxygen that passes into your lungs.
-It will then improve the amount of oxygen in your blood.
+Oxygen may be given through a mask or a tube just under the nose.
 Oxygen may be needed:

 American Lung Association